Mariano Soso

-Mariano Gustavo Soso (born 30 April 1981) is an Argentine football manager, currently in charge of Defensa y Justicia.
+Mariano Gustavo Soso (born 30 April 1981) is an Argentine football manager.
+He is the current head coach of Brazilian club Sport Recife.

 Managerial career

 Born in Rosario, Santa Fe, Soso started his career in Newell's Old Boys' youth categories.
 In 2009, he became Claudio Vivas' assistant at Argentinos Juniors for six months, before joining Javier Torrente's staff at Libertad, Cerro Porteño, Newell's and Nacional, under the same role.

 In 2013, after one season as Hernán Lisi's assistant at Unión Temuco, Soso rejoined Vivas' staff at Sporting Cristal.
 He remained at the club even after Vivas' departure, being Daniel Ahmed's assistant as the club lifted the 2014 Torneo Descentralizado.

 On 11 December 2014, Soso was appointed manager of Real Garcilaso for the upcoming season.
 Sacked the following 10 August after losing the 2015 Apertura, he returned to Cristal on 4 January 2016, being now first team manager.

 On 19 December 2016, a day after winning the league title, Soso resigned from Cristal.
 The following 26 June, he was presented at Gimnasia La Plata, but decided to leave the club on 28 December.